evs-chris/raport/Expr.md

 ### if

 The primary form of conditional flow control is handled by the `if` operator, which takes a conditional argument followed by a truth case expression, any number of additional conditional and truth case expressions, and then an optional alternate expression.
-As an operator, `if` may be called as any other operator, but there is also built-in syntax to make it slightly more readable in the form `if` followed by a condition expression, followed by any number of alternate conditions and expressions in the form `else if` or `elseif` or `elsif` or `elif` followed by `then` and the value expression, optionally followed by `else` and a final alternate value expression.
+As an operator, `if` may be called as any other operator, but there is also built-in syntax to make it slightly more readable in the form `if` followed by a condition, `then`, and an expression; followed by any number of alternate conditions and expressions in the form `else if` or `elseif` or `elsif` or `elif` followed by `then` and the value expression; optionally followed by `else` and a final alternate value expression.

 The result of an `if` expression is the value of the value expression paired with the first matching conditional branch, the value of the final alternate branch if no conditions matched, or `undefined` if there were no matches and no final alternate value.